 - Records/logs of all Certificates of Creditable Coverage for individuals who lost coverage under the employer group plan or who have requested certificates

 There are several more areas that fall under the HIPAA umbrella that should be accessible to demonstrate compliance, such as plan rules regarding coverage of medical/surgical and mental health benefits, the Newborns’ Act notice, information on rules in connection with childbirth, and the Women’s Health and Cancer Rights Act.

 Maintaining health and welfare plan compliance can be challenging for any business.
 At Corporate Financial, we stay abreast of regulations and compliance requirements for employee benefits to ensure our clients do too.
 Some of the services we provide our clients are:

 - Health Care Reform compliance timeline

 - Form 5500 preparation

-Serving the Greater Miami Area, including Miami-Dade County, Broward County, and Palm Beach County, Corporate Financial is here to help ensure that your business is prepared in the event of an audit from the DOL.
+Serving the Greater Miami Area, including Miami Dade, Fort Lauderdale, Broward, Palm Beach, South Florida as well as businesses nationwide, Corporate Financial is here to help ensure that your business is prepared in the event of an audit from the DOL.
 With our help you can ensure that your business is prepared for an auditor and at low-risk from receiving penalties.
 Get in touch with us today and ask us about our enterprise risk management services.
 To learn more about Corporate Financial, click here.